 Once your eggs have cooled completely, peel them and chop them into small pieces.

-In a large bowl, combine the cooked chunks of potatoes, egg pieces, celery, carrot, and chopped pickles.
+In a large bowl, combine the cooked chunks of potatoes, egg pieces, chopped celery, diced carrot, and chopped pickles.

 In a medium sized bowl, combine mayonnaise, yogurt, sour cream, pickle juice, fresh dill, and mustard.
 Mix these dressing ingredients until they are well incorporated.